 If you DON’T satisfy ALL those criteria, your interest rate with that same lender might be 8%, even 12%.
 Based on your unique profile, there may be other lenders with higher headline rates that actually work out cheaper for you.

-That’s why Comparison Sites are of limited value.
+That’s why Comparison Sites are of limited value for car finance options.
 You’re better off speaking with a broker who can assess your borrower profile then compare the interest rates and eligibility criteria for a number of lenders.

 The Benefits of using a Finance Broker